Cricut Materials that can be used with the Fine-point blade

-3. Paper and More – Paper and more is a trusted resource I have used and I love the more unique colors they have.
+3. Paper and More – Paper and more are a trusted resource I have used, and I love their more unique colors.

-4. Cards and Pockets – This site has been with me for years and for good reason, the color options are unparalleled to most.
+4. Cards and Pockets – This site has been with me for years, and for a good reason, the color options are unparalleled to most.

 Additional Fine-Point Blade Materials